Delicious local cuisine

-Be warned that we use the word luxury lightly, however, no night bus in Southeast Asia can seemingly compare with those found in Myanmar.
+No night bus in Southeast Asia can seemingly compare with those found in Myanmar.
 Some of the buses traveling from city to city are equipped with a hostess of sorts, who comes around to all of the passengers asking if they need food, drink, and even extra blankets.
 While overnight forms of transportation are never necessarily enjoyable, visitors will find themselves opting for an overnight bus every chance they get if not just to save on accommodation expenses.
 Some of the buses are even equipped with televisions in the back of the headrests with an abundance of Western movies to choose from.

 The country of Myanmar may not necessarily be known for its stunning, white sand beaches, however, it surely has its fair share of stretches of sand that are worth a visit.
 Some of the top beaches visitors must try to go to during their time spent in Myanmar include Ngapali Beach, Ngwe Saung Beach, and Chaung Tha Beach.